Covid-19: Minister says Christmas ‘free for all’ not on the cards as 318 cases reported

 HSE figures show seven patients contracting disease in Irish hospitals a day on average

-In a statement on Sunday evening, the Department of Health said there has now been 70,461 confirmed cases and 2,023 deaths related to the coronavirus disease in the State.
+In a statement on Sunday evening, the Department of Health confirmed there has now been 70,461 confirmed cases and 2,023 deaths related to the coronavirus disease in the State.

-Of the latest cases, 126 were in Dublin with 45 in Cork, 28 in Limerick, 21 in Donegal, 18 in Kildare and the remaining 80 were spread across 18 counties.
+Of the latest cases, 126 were in Dublin, with 45 in Cork, 28 in Limerick, 21 in Donegal, 18 in Kildare and the remaining 80 spread across 18 other counties.

 The rate in Dublin is above the national average at 119.9 cases per 100,000 people, with the lowest rates in Wexford (37.4), Laois (60.2) and Wicklow (61.1).

-The department said that as of 2pm on Sunday, 282 people with Covid-19 are in hospital, with 31 patients in intensive care.
+The department said that as of 2pm on Sunday, 282 people with Covid-19 are in hospital, with 31 of the patients in intensive care.

-Government officials are continuing to assess the options for easing restrictions when six-weeks of the most severe Level 5 restrictions come to an end on December 1st.
+Government officials are continuing to assess the options for easing restrictions when six weeks of the most severe, Level 5 coronavirus restrictions come to an end on December 1st.

-Opposition parties, business groups and some coalition TDs have been urging the Government to clarify what will happen next.
-Asked when these plans might be announced, a Government spokeswoman on Sunday said “we’re expecting an announcement later this week”.
+Opposition parties, business groups and some Coalition TDs have been urging the Government to clarify what will happen next.
+Asked when these plans might be announced, a Government spokeswoman on Sunday said that “we’re expecting an announcement later this week”.

 ‘Buckle down’

-Minister of State for Agriculture Pippa Hackett appealed to people to “buckle down” for the remainder of the Level 5 period.
+Meanwhile, Minister of State Pippa Hackett on Sunday appealed to people to “buckle down” for the remainder of the Level 5 period.
 She said people “young and old should be really coming together to do this”.

 “There is no point indicating to people we are going to open up for two weeks at Christmas because that is just a free for all,” she said on RTÉ’s The Week in Politics when asked about plans for Christmas.